AdaGold/ada-pets-react/README.md

 ## Introduction

 Ada Lovelace is starting a pet rescue service advertising pets in need of rescue online.
 This App should load the list of pets automatically and present a list of pets with thumbnail images.
 The user should be able to select a pet and see details, add new pets and remove a pet from the App once adopted.
+On this site users can see pets up for adoption and view them in greater detail, remove pets from the app, add new pets and filter the list.
+You can see a running example [here.](https://cheezitman.github.io/ada-pets-react/)

 ### Setup